Alcove Tubs vs. Drop-In Tubs: Installation Costs, Tradeoffs & More

 What is a drop-in tub?

-A drop-in tub is a shell set into a deck or platform so the rim rests on the surrounding surface, often creating a more custom, built-in look.
+A drop-in tub is a shell set into a deck or platform so the rim rests on the surrounding surface, which gives it a built-in look that an alcove tub can't replicate.

 These tubs come in varied shapes and sizes, including oval and oversized soaking models.
 Drop-ins suit larger bathrooms or primary suites, especially considering that the deck, waterproofing, and finishing carpentry require higher costs and construction time.